tues/scala-js.g8/README.markdown

 A [Giter8][g8] template for Scala.js projects, created by following the [official Scala.js documentation][scalajs-tutorial] with some tiny improvements.

-The project is using only a single dependency (other than Scala.js): scala-js-dom.
-You can easily remove it if you want.
+The project is using only two dependencies (other than Scala.js): scala-js-dom and scalatest.
+You can easily remove them if you want.

 Usage
 -----